Surya-KF/AUTOMATOS-Automated-Surveillanceand-Messaging-System/README.md

 # AUTOMATOS - Automated Surveillance and Messaging System

 ## Overview

 AUTOMATOS is an automated surveillance and messaging system designed to enhance security and monitoring capabilities using video footage.
-This project leverages Python for processing CCTV footage to detect and identify individuals.
+This project leverages Python and YOLO models for processing CCTV footage to detect and identify individuals.

 ## Features

 - **Automated Surveillance**: Monitors video feeds for specific activities and individuals.
 - **Messaging System**: Sends notifications based on predefined criteria.
 - **CCTV Integration**: Works with existing CCTV systems for seamless integration.
-- **Python-Based**: Utilizes Python scripts for video processing and detection.
+- **YOLO Models**: Utilizes YOLOv5 and YOLOv8 models for detection accuracy.

 ## Installation